 Robotic vacuums are one of the most frequently bought smart gadgets on the market.
-Since it was first released a few years ago, it came a long way and today; it’s an advanced gadget that can help people clean their houses.
+Since the first ever model was released in the late 1990s, robotic vacuums have come a long way, and today it’s an advanced gadget that can help people clean their houses.

-There are lots of manufacturers that claim to be creating the best smart floor cleaners on the market.
+There are lots of manufacturers that claim to create the best smart floor cleaners on the market.
 Some of these companies advertise poor robotic vacuums that can’t even relocate themselves.
-When some buyers ended up with similar products, they got scared, and the word spread that robotic vacuums were useless and people shouldn’t invest in them.
+Such substandard products have given robotic vacuums a bad name and discouraged consumers from seriously thinking about investing in this smart home device.

-Fortunately, things have changed now.
-Several trusted manufacturers create reliable, functional and durable robotic vacuums.
+Fortunately, several trusted manufacturers are now well-known for their reliable, functional and durable robotic vacuums.

 Two of those trusted manufacturers are ILIFE and iRobot.
 These two companies have been manufacturing reliable robotic vacuums for several years, and they are highly trusted brands.

-Two of the most popular and successful models of these two companies are LIFE A4 and Roomba 650.
-These models are two of the most frequently bought robotic vacuums on Amazon and have one of the highest ratings too.
+Two of the most popular and successful models from these brands are LIFE A4 and Roomba 650.
+These models are two of the most frequently bought robotic vacuums on Amazon and have amongst the highest ratings too.

-To find out which of these two robotic vacuums take the top spot, we’ll compare some of the critical aspects of ILIFE A4 and Roomba 650.
-After we’ve done so, we’ll conclude the article with a reasonable verdict.
+To find out which of these two robotic vacuums takes the top spot, we’ll compare some of the critical aspects of ILIFE A4 and Roomba 650.

 Table of Contets